cameronMcConnell/LZWCompress/README.md

 The results of the compression and decompression programs may vary.
 The map used in this project seems to have collision/mapping issues that result in sometimes incorrect compression and decompression.
 It is not reccomended to use this for any sensative data as you may lose significant parts.
-This project was for educative purposes and is in no way meant for large scale usage.
+This project is for educative purposes and is in no way meant for large scale usage.

 ## License